 Being sad or upset is a part of life and some days just truly stink!
 But if you work with your child to accept and recognize their emotions, they will be much more ready to solve the problems of life – and they will take those lessons with them into adulthood.
-I hope you find these tips for how to comfort your child useful.
-If you have extra tips for comforting an upset child, please share in the comments below.
+I hope you find these tips for how to comfort an upset child useful.
+If you have extra tips for how to comfort a child who is upset, please share in the comments below.

 Rob Youngblood is a Single Dad, Keynote Speaker, Emmy Award Winning TV Host, Communication Expert, Life and Reality Coach.
-Learn more about him at www.studioyoungblood.com.
-You can also follow him on Facebook and on Twitter.
+Learn more about him at youngbloodlifeandstyle.com.
+You can also follow him on Twitter.